Asia factory activity sputters as trade woes hit export orders

 "Global growth is now cooling, which we think is weighing on foreign demand for Chinese goods irrespective of tariffs," Capital Economics said in a note to clients.

 India was among the few bright spots in Asia.
-Its factory activity expanded more quickly in September on strong domestic and export order growth, a welcome sign as policymakers worry about a sharp drop in the rupee and fallout from global trade frictions.
+Its factory activity expanded more quickly last month on strong domestic and export order growth, a welcome sign amid a sharp drop in the rupee.

-While rising trade protectionism is expected to deal the world economy a relatively modest blow this year, analysts expect risks will intensify in 2019 as tougher US tariffs kick in and global borrowing costs rise.
+While rising trade protectionism is expected to deal the world economy a modest blow this year, analysts expect risks will intensify next year as tougher US tariffs kick in and global borrowing costs rise.

-"Countries that saw their currencies slump may be suffering from rising import costs.
-There are also signs China's slowdown and the trade friction are starting to hurt sentiment," said Koji Kobayashi, senior economist at Mizuho Research Institute.